miloyg/miloyg/README.md

-### Hi I'm Milo
+### Hi this is Milo
-- I'm a computer science and economics student
-- I'm trying to get working on a personal project this winter break to build my skills and prepare me for internships
+I'm a computer science and economics student who is trying to get working on a personal project this winter break to build skills and prepare for internships.

 note to self: remember to have fun